 Originally constructed by the founder of Cayucos, New Englander Captain James Cass in the middle 1800’s, the house was recently restored to its full glory and now serves as an Inn and Restaurant.

-At least half of all the hotels in town are located downtown, as are the city services, and the Chamber of Commerce where you can pick a visitor’s guide to navigate the area.
+At least half of all hotels in town are located downtown, as are city services and the Chamber of Commerce, where you can pick a visitor’s guide to navigate the area.

-From downtown, Hardie Park is a short walk where a freshwater swimming pool is open and available to the public all summer.
-In the park, visitors will find year-round tennis courts, picnic tables barbecue pits, and a playground.
+From downtown, Hardie Park is a short walk from where a freshwater swimming pool is open and available to the public all summer.
+Visitors will find year-round tennis courts, picnic tables, barbecue pits and a playground in the park.

-For over two decades, the town’s normally laid back mood transforms every New Year’s Day, as thousands of people run into the frigid Pacific Ocean — some in costume — as thousands more watch from the pier and shore in the Annual Carlin Soule Polar Bear Dip.
+For over two decades, the town’s normally laid-back mood has transformed every New Year’s Day, as thousands of people run into the frigid Pacific Ocean — some in costume — as thousands more watch from the pier and shore in the annual Carlin Soul Polar Bear Dip.

 Another annual tradition is the Women’s Surf Contest.
-This year event organizers are even inviting boogie boarders too, so there’s no excuse not to come out and get wet.
+Event organizers are even inviting boogie boarders too, so there’s no excuse not to come out and get wet.
 Don’t surf?
-That’s no problem as a few of the local surf shops offers lessons for adults and grommets alike.
+That’s no problem as a few of the local surf shops offer lessons for adults and grommets alike.

-For those that want to indulge in the quieter pleasures, there are plenty, and the wine trail in nearby Paso Robles, which is now home to over 200 wineries, is a great choice as is a day on the links at your choice of four Championship golf courses all within a 30-miute drive.
+For those wanting to indulge in quieter pleasures, there are plenty, and the wine trail in nearby Paso Robles, which is now home to over 200 wineries, is a great choice, as is a day on the links at your choice of four Championship golf courses, all within a 30-minute drive.

-Deep sea fishing boats for sport fishing sail regularly out of nearby Morro Bay, to the South, and to the North at San Simeon, where nestled in the rolling green hills of the Santa Lucia Mountains is world-famous Hearst Castle.
+Deep sea fishing boats for sports fishing sail regularly out of nearby Morro Bay, to the south, and to the north at San Simeon, where nestled in the rolling green hills of the Santa Lucia Mountains is the world-famous Hearst Castle.

-Getting to Cayucos is an easy 224-mile scenic drive from Los Angeles. and 232 from anywhere in the San Francisco are.
-So next time you are looking for a weekend getaway, explore Cayucos.
+Getting to Cayucos is an easy 224-mile drive from Los Angeles. and 232 from San Francisco.
+So next time you’re looking for a weekend getaway, explore Cayucos.